huijing/slides/30-smashingsf-2018/README.md

 font-size-adjust was added to address legibility issues.
 Faces with low x-heights may sometimes be less legible, especially when they are triggered as fallback fonts.
 We can set the value of this property to the aspect ratio of the first choice font.
 Any fallback fonts triggered will have their font-size adjusted to match this ratio.

 font-synthesis was put in to address the issue of faux bolds and faux italics.
 Sometimes the true italic or heavier version of a font does not exist so the browser will try to compensate.
 Unfortunately, the end result isn't pretty.
-With this property, you can set a value of none, to tell the browser, it's fine, appreciate the effort, but no thanks.
+Actually, most Chinese fonts don't have italic variants.
+With this property, you can set a value of none, to tell the browser to leave your font alone.

 Font feature properties were introduced in Fonts Level 3.
 Modern font technologies allow fonts to contain a lot more glyphs that before.
 So we can utilise a variety of typographic features like swashes, ligatures, old-style numerals and so on.

-Perhaps some of you may be wondering, what's the point of having all these typographic features?

-They are part and parcel of good typography, which is necessary to hold your reader's attention.
+These features are part and parcel of good typography, which is necessary to hold your reader's attention.
 The written word is a transference of speech, which is heard, into something visual, to be seen.
 Good speakers will vary their cadence, use gestures, emphasise certain words.

 Typographic features like small caps, correct use of italics and punctuation do the same for text.
 Other features like old style numerals and ligatures help maintain typographic colour, to make reading more comfortable.

 So these are the features you can turn on via CSS, but note that the font you are using must have these features to begin with.
 This lot up there, are the features most often mentioned at web typography talks.

-Few people talk about font-variant-east-asian.
+Scarely anybody talks about font-variant-east-asian.
 What this property does is allow for glyph substitution and positioning in East Asian text.
 If you're unfamiliar with Han characters, it might seem like these languages share the same glyphs, but it depends.
 Han unification involves assigning the same code point to different glyphs, and it has been quite a controversial issue.

 We won't get into that, but the point is, the same code point can have variant glyphs depending on the language being used.
 Like, simplified Chinese glyphs versus traditional Chinese glyphs.
 Japanese glyphs have their own specification known as JIS or Japanese Industrial Standard, and they too have alternate glyphs for the same character.
 This property allows us to toggle these variant glyphs.